magpiemodel/magpiemodel.github.io/_tutorials/t12_madrat.md

 Note that **calcOutput** functions return a list of objects. x is the main magclass object to be returned.
 Since the weighting of non-absolute values generally requires weighting, a weight can be specified within the calcOutput() function itself.
-Unit and Description are important outputs for proper documentation fo the function and object.
+Unit and Description are important outputs for proper documentation of the function and object.

 Now try running some of the same functions again.
 You may notice that now,